PNNL-Comp-Mass-Spec/PRISM-Class-Library/README.md

 # PRISM Class Library

-The PRISM Class Library (PRISM.dll) is a collection of routines used by many of the software tools that support the Data Management System at PNNL.
+The PRISM Class Library (PRISM.dll) is a collection of routines used by many of the software tools that support the Proteomics Research Information and Management System (PRISM) at PNNL.
+Although written for use by PRISM tools, the methods in the PRISM class library are general utility methods, and are not dependent on any PNNL resources.

 The PRISM Windows class Library (PRISMWin.dll) is a set of Windows-specific utilities.